michael-muga/Github_Search/README.md

 * click the link https://michael-muga.github.io/Github_Search/

 ## Technology Used
-* python - to develope the logic of the application
 * html - for the structure of the dom elemets
 * css - for the styling of the application
-* typescript - for the functionality of the application
+* typescript and javascript - for the functionality of the application

 ## License
 MIT license